core-wg/sid-pen/draft-ietf-core-yang-sid-pen.md

   uses 32-bit numbers.
-  This space is likely to run out before or around 2040; the expectation is that by that time there will be enough opportunities to request ranges from a megarange operator that this mechanism is no longer needed.
+  This space is likely to run out before or around 2040; the expectation is that by that time there will be enough opportunities to request ranges from a mega-range operator that this mechanism is no longer needed.
 * This space has no infrastructure to discover the YANG module behind a SID.
 Of course, each PEN holder can provide such infrastructure,